ecankaya1/Ubuntu24.04-Server/README.md

 ![UpdateNotifierCommon](https://github.com/ecankaya1/Ubuntu24.04-Server/blob/main/Images/Ubuntu%20Automatic%20Updates%20Auto%20Restart.png)

 - Next, check the configuration in the APT's config directory.
 (Advanced Package Tool is a tool for handling the installation & removal of software). do this by typing 'cd /etc/apt/apt.conf.d'.
 (You can see that you're in the APT directory as the command prompt has changed). <br>

 - List the contents of the directory by typing 'ls'. <br>

 ![APTdirectory](https://github.com/ecankaya1/Ubuntu24.04-Server/blob/main/Images/Ubuntu%20APT%20directory.png)

-- There are 2 files that need to be edited here. <br>
+There are 2 files that need to be edited here: <br>

 ### *File 1:*